Prince's Stone: Later allusions and influences

 The first mention of a sedes Karinthani ducatus in the course of the installation of Herman II of Sponheim in 1161 possibly referred to the Prince's Stone.
 The ceremony was explicitly described about 1341 by the chronicler John of Viktring in his liber certarum historiarum on the occasion of the coronation of Meinhard II of Gorizia-Tyrol in 1286: when the duke-to-be approached, he found a free peasant sitting on the stone.
 Not before Meinhard had assured him he was worthy to accede to the throne and would be a just ruler would the peasant vacate his position.

 In Thomas Jefferson's personal copy of Bodin's book, Jefferson's initials appear next to the description of the ceremony.
 A myth has developed that the description inspired Jefferson during the creation of the United States Constitution.
+A plaque in Cleveland recognizes that this ritual may have influenced the American Revolution.

 However, there is no direct evidence for this theory and it has been dismissed by mainstream scholars.

 The partition of Carinthia after World War I made the Prince's Stone a part of the common and therefore disputed Carantanian heritage.
-When in 2005 the Slovenian government of prime minister Janez Janša decided to depict the Prince's Stone on the national side of the Slovenian 2-cent coin, it caused some consternation in Austria.
+When in 2005 the Slovenian government decided to depict the Prince's Stone on the national side of the Slovenian 2-cent coin, it caused some consternation in Austria.
 In 2006, Carinthian governor Jörg Haider (Austria) had the stone that since 1905 had been displayed at the Carinthian State Museum, transferred again to the Heraldic Hall at the Klagenfurt Landhaus.